Course Outline

 • Who are you talking to?

-• World views, lenses, and schemas for government
+• World views, lenses, and schemas

-• Jargon and mixed audiences in the public sector
+• Jargon and mixed audiences for government

-• Location and nation considerations
+• Location and nation

-• Level of abstraction and clarity
+• Level and abstraction for government

 3. COMMUNICATION METHODS AND TOOLS